luqven/gh-stack/README.md

 $ export GHSTACK_TARGET_REPOSITORY='<github repository name>'
 ```

-You can also store these tokens in a file named `.gh-stack` in the project root.
+You can also store these tokens in a file named `.gh-stack.env` in the project root.

 ## Usage